XavierUniversity/v5-playground/README.md

 1. Download and install [Docker](https://www.docker.com).
 Register for a [Docker Hub](https://hub.docker.com) account (required to download docker hub images).
 2. Download and install [Lando](https://docs.devwithlando.io/installation/macos.html).
 Latest working version for our environment is [`3.0.0-beta47`](https://github.com/lando/lando/releases/tag/v3.0.0-beta.47)
-3. Clone or update your local repository: `git clone/pull git@github.com:XavierUniversity/v5-playground.git`
+3. Clone or update your local repository: `git clone/pull git@github.com:XavierUniversity/v5-playground.git`.
-4. Inside of your repo folder, run `lando start` and all of the components will be built for you and `grunt` will automatically start.
+4. Inside of your repo folder, run `lando start` and all of the dev dependencies will be built for you.
+5. Run `lando grunt` or `lando npm start`.
   - If you don't stop Lando but need to run grunt simply use `lando grunt` to get it running again.
-  - Browsersync also does NOT exist in this environment.
-You will need to manually refresh your browser to load changes.

 ### Stopping or Rebuilding